OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Curation with

-We begin by designing a culturally grounded taxonomy, inspired by \citep{schwenk2022okvqa,vayani2025all,nayak-etal-2024-benchmarking}, resulting in \textit{9 categories} (defined as $\mathcal{G}$) and \textit{31 subcategories} (Fig.~\ref{fig:dataset}).
-To curate a country-specific, culturally grounded image collection, we use web search and crafted user-oriented queries \citep{alam2025nativqa} that reflect everyday information needs and natural variation, including typos and grammatical errors.
-To ensure strong alignment between the queries and the images, we followed two-step process: \textit{topic generation and filtering}, followed by \textit{query generation and filtering}.
+We design a culturally grounded taxonomy, with \textit{9 categories} and \textit{31 subcategories}, inspired by \citep{schwenk2022okvqa,vayani2025all,nayak-etal-2024-benchmarking}.
+To collect country-specific real images, we use localized web search with user-oriented queries that reflect everyday information needs and its natural variation, including typos and grammatical errors.
+The process has two steps: \textit{topic generation and filtering}, followed by \textit{query generation and filtering}.